December 19, 2012

 "I noticed my velocity went down a little bit but I was able to place my off-speed pitches better," he said.
 "As I got through the game, all my pitches seemed to develop a little better.
 I was able to settle in after the first two innings and after that, it all seemed like I was in a rhythm."

+The first time Allentown hosted the Pilots on June 1, the Pilots scored 13 runs, blowing out the Railers and ruining their inaugural game.
 At the time, Shimo was not even a glimmer in the minds of the Railers.
 Two weeks later, with the Railers 0-5 and still looking for their first win, Shimo delivered.

 "The fact that I don’t have the highest velocity, I need to use every advantage that I have," said Shimo.
 "What makes a good hitter is a hitter who knows what’s going to be coming in a certain count.
 I like to mix it up and use different arm angles to get that extra split second where he’s behind the ball."